Art Pope

-James Arthur Pope (born May 5, 1956) is an American businessman, attorney and former government official.
+James Arthur Pope (born May 5, 1956) is an American businessman, philanthropist, attorney and former government official.
 Pope is the owner, chairman and CEO of Variety Wholesalers, a group of 370 retail stores in 16 states.
 He is also the president and chairman of the John William Pope Foundation.
-He previously served in the North Carolina House of Representatives and recently served as the Budget Director for North Carolina Governor Pat McCrory.
+He previously served in the North Carolina House of Representatives and served as the Budget Director for North Carolina Governor Pat McCrory.

 He founded the American conservative North Carolina think tank the Civitas Institute and co-founded the John Locke Foundation and the James G. Martin Center for Academic Renewal.
 Pope's family foundations contributed millions of dollars to conservative causes, both nationally and in his home state.

 Early life and education

 Pope was born May 5, 1956, in Fayetteville, North Carolina, to John W. and Joyce Wilkins Pope.
 He spent his early childhood in the town of Fuquay-Varina, North Carolina.
 He moved with his family to the capital city of Raleigh, North Carolina, in the early 1960s.
 Pope graduated from the University of North Carolina at Chapel Hill in 1978 with a B.A. with honors in political science and went on to earn his J.D. from the Duke University School of Law in 1981.